 The lights inside the dome change as you adjust the speaker's volume, and there's some audible feedback once you've reached its maximum volume level.
 That said, the controls are very sensitive and can be activated by accident.
 There's also a delay when you touch the power button.

 The Harman/Kardon Aura Studio 3's frequency response accuracy is alright.
 Out-of-the-box, it has a well-balanced sound profile overall, with a balanced mid-range that ensures vocals and lead instruments are clearly and accurately reproduced.
-That said, higher-pitched vocals and instruments may sound a bit dull at times.
-It struggles to reproduce the deep thump and rumble in low-bass typically present in bass-heavy music.
+That said, higher-pitched vocals and instruments may sound a bit dull at times, especially compared to home speakers with a flatter treble response, like the Harman/Kardon Go + Play 3.
+It struggles to reproduce the deep thump and rumble in the low bass typically present in bass-heavy music.

 In our subjective listening tests, we found the speaker's sound profile to be brighter in the high and mid-treble ranges than the graph suggests.
 Its struggle to reproduce low bass was also very evident, even causing the speaker to rattle at times.
 Unfortunately, it lacks sound customization features like a graphic EQ or presets, so you can't tweak its sound to your liking.
 It also lacks the sort of room correction feature present in the Harman/Kardon Onyx Studio 8.